 Puente de Hózhó Bilingual Magnet School

 Puente de Hózhó (PdH) Elementary School is a trilingual language school located in Flagstaff, Arizona and is a part of the Flagstaff Unified School District.
-PdH is a "dual-language school" and is comprised of a Navajo Immersion Language Program and a Spanish-English Bilingual Program.
-We serve students from Kindergarten through 5th-grade, but a 6-12 International Baccalaureate Continuum is being established to compliment PdH's programming.
+PdH has two dual-language programs comprised of a Navajo Immersion Language Program and a Spanish-English Bilingual Program.
+We serve students from Kindergarten through 5th-grade, and a 6-12 International Baccalaureate Continuum is being established to compliment PdH's programming.
 Featured in the Harvard Education Review for "best practices" for culturally sustaining and revitalizing teaching, PdH holds a radical belief in the potential of children, culture, and language in a local, regional, national, and international context.
-Consequently, PdH is also proud to call itself an International Baccalaureate Candidate School in addition to our stated vision, mission, and goals.
+PdH is also proud to call itself an International Baccalaureate Candidate School in addition to our stated vision, mission, and goals.

 Consequently, Puente de Hózhó's vision is to build a “bridge of beauty” between speakers and learners of Diné (Navajo), Spanish, and English and empower children to be multicultural and multilingual stewards of the world.
 Our mission is to provide an educational environment where students can pursue the following goals: